prayanshu-sharma/Car-Price-Prediciton/README.md

 # Car-Price-Prediciton
-Machine Learning Project
+Supervised Regression Machine Learning Project

-Supervise Regression Machine Learning Project
+In this Machine Learning Project ,We will find out price of Car using Supervised Machine Learning Algorithm and also Find out Which Supervised Machine Learning Algorithm is suitable for this project also like Linear Regression,Lasso,Ridge,DecisionTreeRegressor,KNN and RandomForestRegressor etc.